Restaurant Brighton's guide to

 Rockwater restaurant in Hove offers an enticing array of hand thrown sourdough pizza creations that will satisfy every craving.
 From the classic Margherita, with its simple yet irresistible combination of tomato, mozzarella, and basil, to the savoury Peperoni packed with flavour, each pizza is a masterpiece.
 Indulge in the smoky and tangy BBQ pizza, featuring succulent toppings and a delectable sauce.
 Seafood lovers can enjoy the delightful combination of fresh seafood toppings on their seafood pizza, delivering a taste of the sea.

-Serving you a slice of Naples on Brighton’s West Street, NuPosto Pizza Brighton brings you the real deal and genuine Italian pizza with all the smells of authentic Italy.
+Serving you a slice of Naples on Brighton’s West Street, NuPosto Pizza Brighton brings you the real deal, genuine Italian pizza with all the smells of authentic Italy.
 The Neapolitan base is proved for 24 hours then cooked in 60 seconds to seal in flavour and deliver a perfect chewy base with creamy mozzarella which is delivered twice weekly from Italy.

 Fully licensed or BYO, Si Signore is located on Sydney Street in Brighton’s North Laine.
 Described as a café and restaurant, this intimate little venue has a great following in this trendy part of bohemian Brighton.
 Renowned for their great service and family atmosphere.
 Here nothing is too much trouble and you will be greeted in a typical Italian way, like long lost friends.
 Photo credit: Si Signore Facebook